 San Francisco Giants

-Madison Bumgarner will be the best starter in their rotation and make a case for the National League Cy Young.
+Madison Bumgarner will win the National League Cy Young.

 St. Louis Cardinals